MahmoudYounes/QBeOS/README.md

 Third step is to install the qemu/bochs/Oracle Virtual Box (Whatever hypervisor/emulator you are comfortable with) to run the generated iso.
 This has been tested on Bochs and Oracle Virtual Box.

+# Documentation
+documentation is found under docs/. you can start at OSMap.txt

 # Installation
 No release yet.